anuragsaini2472002/Todo-list/README.md

 # Todo-list

+1. Firstly install node modules in both folder using npm install
-1. Start the server file inside Backend folder using npm start command
+2. Start the server file inside Backend folder using npm start command
-2. Start the frontend using npm start command
+3. Start the frontend using npm start command